rtd/bounce_email/README.md

 ## TODO:

-  * code cleanup!!!
-Oh yes!
+  * Mode code cleanup.
-  * don't hardcode comparison strings, move to external file which can be extended easily
+  * Don't hardcode comparison strings, move to external file which can be extended easily.
-  * more test: extend for more bounces
+  * More test: extend for more bounces.
-  * is OUT of office type needed? if yes implement as optional part
+  * Is OUT of office type needed?
+If yes, implement as an optional part.
-  * merge into Mail Gem??
+  * Merge into Mail Gem?

 ## CONTRIBUTIONS: